 A Short Sale is a loss mitigation solution that allows the home owner to sell the home for less than the total amount owed thus avoiding a foreclosure.
 When a home owner runs into financial problems, it is usually preferable to do a Short Sale then a Deed in Lieu Of or have the home go into Foreclosure.
 A Short Sale is common in a market that has taken a down turn.
 The home can not be sold for what is owed on it and there is no equity on the home.

-Impact of Short Sale on the Home Seller!
+Impact of Short Sale on the Lehigh Valley Home Seller!

 - End of Collection Activity